mrzv/reeber/ext/Catch2/docs/command-line.md

                         // not match any tests.
 ```

-> `UnmatchedTestSpec` was introduced in Catch2 X.Y.Z.
+> `UnmatchedTestSpec` was introduced in Catch2 3.0.1.

 <a id="reporting-timings"></a>
 ## Reporting timings
 <pre>-d, --durations &lt;yes/no></pre>

-When set to ```yes``` Catch will report the duration of each test case, in milliseconds.
+When set to ```yes``` Catch will report the duration of each test case, in seconds with millisecond precision.
 Note that it does this regardless of whether a test case passes or fails.
 Note, also, the certain reporters (e.g. Junit) always report test case durations regardless of this option being set or not.

 <pre>-D, --min-duration &lt;value></pre>

 > `--min-duration` was [introduced](https://github.com/catchorg/Catch2/pull/1910) in Catch2 2.13.0

 When set, Catch will report the duration of each test case that took more
-than &lt;value> seconds, in milliseconds.
-This option is overriden by both
+than &lt;value> seconds, in seconds with millisecond precision.
+This option is overridden by both
 `-d yes` and `-d no`, so that either all durations are reported, or none
 are.